lindenb/jvarkit/docs/VcfLoopOverGenes.md

     -compress, --compress
       generate VCF.gz files
       Default: false
+    -delete, --delete
+      if a command if executed with '-exec', delete the file after the completion of the command.
+      Default: false
     -e, -exec, --exec
       When saving the VCF to a directory.
 Execute the following command line.
       The words __PREFIX__  __CONTIG__ (or __CHROM__ ) __ID__ __NAME__